 But AD FS is a free solution, so why wouldn't organizations use it?
-As a feature of Windows Server, there are three server roles that make up AD FS itself-the Federation Service, the Federation Service Proxy, and the web server agent.
-When considering AD FS to address SSO needs, it's imperative to consider that AD FS-based solutions require both hardware and software.
+AD FS-based solutions require hardware and software (there are three server roles that make up AD FS itself: the Federation Service, the Federation Service Proxy, and the web server agent).
 AD FS also requires custom development and maintenance, and administrative time to understand, configure, and maintain the SSO connections with the target SaaS applications.
-When you factor in all these requirements, it's clear that a solution based on AD FS is not, in fact, free.
+When you factor in all these requirements, it's clear that a solution based on AD FS is not free.

-To configure AD FS, you must obtain a valid SSL certificate.
-(Self signed is sufficient for testing, but third-party signed is necessary for production.)
+To configure AD FS you must obtain a valid SSL certificate (selfsigned is sufficient for testing, but third-party signed is necessary for production).
 Setup involves importing the SSL certificate, exporting certificates, and creating shared certificates to establish trust between your AD FS server and the target federation service.
-Once trust is established, you must then generate the claims rules appropriate for authenticating with the target SaaS application.
+When trust is established, you must then generate the claims rules appropriate for authenticating with the target SaaS application.

 Claims rules can vary greatly based on the SaaS application the system is integrating with.
 Administrators must know the Uniform Resource Identifier (URI) of the SaaS application, which claims the application requires, the URL the application should expose to the user, and finally, whether the token should be encrypted.
-AD FS provides a flexible rule engine that can handle most situations, but you must not only define those rules for every integration, you must also continuously maintain them as the target SaaS application changes.

-Searching blog posts, websites, and technical documentation to discover the appropriate claims rules for each SaaS application is time consuming and unreliable.
+AD FS provides a flexible rule engine that can handle most situations, but you must not only define those rules for every integration, but you must also continuously maintain them as the target SaaS application changes.
+Searching blog posts, websites, and technical documentation to discover the appropriate claims rules for each SaaS application is time-consuming and unreliable.
 The rules for each application may also change over time, invalidating your SSO integration, so tracking those changes is necessary.